akanksha-th/Urban_Noise_Clustering/README.md

 # Urban Noise Clustering

-This project builds a scalable ML pipeline for clustering urban noise patterns using a larger dataset.
-It demonstrates cloud development, orchestration, experiment tracking, and deployment with modern MLOps tools.
+This project builds a scalable ML pipeline for clustering urban noise patterns in New York City using 311 Service Requests dataset.

+The key features are:
+    - Reproducible pipeline orchestration
+    - Interactive Flask dashboard for visual analytics

 ---